ammar18002/SafeRoads-AI/README.md

 # SafeRoads-AI
-A machine Learning model that will predict based on given information which road is more safer using Linear Regression() Try the app🤗:https://saferoads-ai-ybwhp9jtdhsmncjggchte9.streamlit.app/
+A machine-learning model that uses Linear Regression to analyse accident history, traffic volume, road conditions, and environmental factors, then predicts which road is statistically safer by estimating the expected risk level for each route.
+Try the app🤗:https://saferoads-ai-ybwhp9jtdhsmncjggchte9.streamlit.app/